Islam in Angola: "Ban on Islam" controversy

 In November 2013, some media sources reported that Islam and other belief systems deemed to be contrary to the country's culture had been outlawed in Angola.
 However, the reports were later denied by the government after encountering scrutiny.
-The Ministry of Culture stated, "There is no war in Angola against Islam or any other religion."
-At the time, Ekmeleddin Ihsanoglu, Secretary-General of the Organisation of Islamic Cooperation (OIC), said that his organisation would send a fact-finding team to Angola.
+The Ministry of Culture stated: "There is no war in Angola against Islam or any other religion".
+At the time, Ekmeleddin İhsanoğlu, Secretary-General of the Organisation of Islamic Cooperation (OIC), said that his organisation would send a fact-finding team to Angola.

-Due to events based on the controversy, Western far-right fake news outlets routinely circulate the inaccurate claim that Angola "banned" Islam and utilize said claims to demonize Muslims.
+Due to events based on the controversy, Western far-right fake news outlets routinely circulate the inaccurate claim that Angola "banned" Islam and utilize said claims to demonize Muslims, an example being a claim form the America First Patriots that: [...]
+Maybe the USA could learn a thing or two from Angola".